wilfredinni/python-cheatsheet/docs/builtin/memoryview.md

   </base-disclaimer-content>
 </base-disclaimer>

 The `memoryview()` function creates a memory view object from a given argument.
-A memory view allows you to access the memory of another object, like a `bytes` or `bytearray` object, without making a copy.
+A memory view allows you to access the memory of another object, like a `<router-link to="/builtin/bytes">bytes</router-link>` or `<router-link to="/builtin/bytearray">bytearray</router-link>` object, without making a copy.
 This is highly efficient for large data, as it avoids memory duplication.

 ### Examples